cvazquezlos/BREMS-Library-App/API.md

 ```

 ### Loans
 Loans API has GET(2), POST(1), PUT(1) and DELETE(1) methods.
-Like an unregistered user, you only are not allowed to send requests.
+Like an unregistered user, you are not allowed to send requests.
 Like a registered user, you only are allowed to send GET requests which shows to you information about your loans.
 Like an administrator user, you are allowed to send any request.
 All Request URLs can be send by typing http://localhost:8443 followed by the request URL containt in the following tables.

 #### GET methods